ReproNim/stat-repronim-module/_episodes/02-Effect-size.md

 > ## Exercise
->     - Is the R2 a "normalized effect size" ?
+>- Is the R2 a "normalized effect size"?
->     - If you have an experiment with three samples of different populations, and some other covariables.
+>- If you have an experiment with three samples of different populations, and some other covariables.
 Can you write what would be the R2 for the part of the model that corresponds to the difference of the means of the three groups?
 Can you generalize the wikipedia page on R2 to account for the case of an F test ?
 See how this is explained in a non-simple linear model in [wikipedia](https://en.wikipedia.org/wiki/Coefficient_of_determination).
->			- If I am computing an effect size from the general model with neuroimaging data, should it be a standardized one?
+>- If I am computing an effect size from the general model with neuroimaging data, should it be a standardized one?
 Why?
 >
 {: .challenge}